Embrace the wintery wilderness of Alaska

 3. Temperatures at this time of year in Alaska can be well below freezing.
 Please ensure you bring appropriate clothing and footwear.

-4. Please note these trips require a minimum of 4 travellers to depart.
+4. This trip requires a minimum of 4 travellers to depart.

 5. Please see here for the most up to date COVID-19 information about travelling to and within Alaska, including travel declarations & testing requirements: https://covid19.alaska.gov/travelers/.
-Please note our local partner in Alaska also requires a negative COVID-19 test taken within 72 hours of arrival in order to join this trip.
+Our local partner in Alaska also requires a negative COVID-19 test taken within 72 hours of arrival in order to join this trip.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information